 The CERN Technical Coordinator shall grant acceptance of the tasks (detailed at Article 4.1 and Annex 1 of this Addendum) completed by the University within one (1) month from the date of such completion or the provision by the University of all associated documentation, whichever comes later.

+The planning and deliverables can be modified upon written agreement by the Parties.

 Publications